BlackWasp

 Static Methods

-In the example above, a new object of the class Program was created so that the method declared could be executed.
-You may have noticed that the Main method was declared differently to the OutputFormattedDate method with the addition of the static prefix.
-This prefix declares the method as a static method, meaning that no object needs to be created before the method is called.
+In the example above, a new object of the class Program was created so that the method could be executed.
+You may have noticed that the Main method was declared differently to the OutputFormattedDate method.
+Specifically, it has the static prefix.
+This declares the method as a static method, meaning that no object needs to be created before the method is called.
 By prefixing the new method with the same static keyword, we can remove the requirement to create a Program object.

 static void Main(string[] args)